BlinkID/blinkid-android/README.md

 ## <a name="camera-req"></a> Camera

 To perform successful scans, the camera preview resolution must be at least **1080p**.
 Note that the camera preview resolution is not the same as the video recording resolution.

+_BlinkID_ SDK allows the selection of higher and lower resolutions of camera selected for the scanning process.
+Additionally, if the deivce has more than one camera, it is possible to select between `CameraLensFacing.LensFacingBack` and `CameraLensFacing.LensFacingFront`.
+Both settings are accessible through `CameraSettings` in all implementation methods.

+**NOTE**: Most of the front facing cameras on Android devices are lower quality and do not have autofocus.
+This highly impacts their ability to successfully complete the scan.

 ## <a name="processor-arch-req"></a> Processor architecture